Digital Technologies and Emerging Media

 Our faculty members are a dynamic mix of media scholars and industry leaders who serve as models of critical dialogue.
 We emphasize values and ethics in various settings, including public interest, government, NGO, and corporate cultures.

 But you’ll learn more than digital technology and emerging media here at Fordham.
-You’ll also study philosophy, theology, history, mathematics, languages, and the performing arts through Fordham’s the common core curriculum, the centerpiece of our liberal arts education.
+You’ll also study philosophy, theology, history, mathematics, languages, and the performing arts through Fordham’s common core curriculum, the centerpiece of our liberal arts education.

 Our students take advantage of New York City’s thriving media industry through experiential learning, internships, and service learning.
 Some recent internship locations include: